- Safety and Health Topics

 - The Washington State Department of Labor and Industries has a page with information on workplace violence in healthcare settings.
 Included on this webpage are various guidance documents and training materials that you may find useful in developing your workplace program.

-If you work in a home healthcare environment, the US Department of Health and Human Services provides information highlighting the need to address workplace violence in your workplace.
-Home Healthcare Workers: How to Prevent Violence on the Job [517 KB PDF, 2 pages].
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-118, (2012, February).Back to Top
+If you work in a home healthcare environment, the U.S. Department of Health and Human Services provides information highlighting the need to address workplace violence in your workplace.
+Home Healthcare Workers: How to Prevent Violence on the Job.
+U.S. Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 2012-118, (February 2012).